Aditya-23/University-Application-Portal/Readme.md

 1. Sign up to the portal
 2. Login to the Portal
-3. Reset password when I forget it
-4. Fill & Update in my basic details that could ease application process
+3. Fill & Update in my basic details that could ease application process
-5. Shortlist Various Universities
+4. Shortlist Various Universities
+5. Autofill the already available information
-6. Apply to different universities on the portal
+6. Apply to different universities on the portal, save(put) and submit(post)
+7. Withdraw application (Delete)
+8. View submitted applications
-7. _Add Application documents & progress for universities I'm applying outside the portal_
+9. _Add Application documents & progress for universities I'm applying outside the portal_
-8. View Dashboard to track progress
+10. View Dashboard to track progress

 **As a University:**

 1. Sign up to the portal from an admin
-2. Ability to assign selected users to view & accept applications specific to various programs.
-3. View dashboard that gives an update on what's happening with applications across various programs.
+2. View dashboard that gives an update on what's happening with applications across various programs.
-4. Program specific dashboard that gives an overview of program applications
-5. Able to move application through various stages Eg: In Review, Approved
+3. Able to move application through various stages i.e Pending, In Review, Accepted, Rejected

 ## MVP